j-koko/PALF-Mask/README.md

 ## Status

-**Documentation under construction** – All main scripts are included and functional.
-Detailed module-level documentation will follow shortly.
+**Documentation under construction** – Main scripts are included and functional.
+Detailed module-level documentation and preprocessing tools will follow shortly.
 ---

 ## License